intertect/intertect/src/content/lesson_2/part_2.md

 something in what would otherwise be dead time.

 # Code Structure
+As we mentioned in the first lesson part, the you should never have had to use the `globals` variable *until now*.
+The state of the branch delay is a global state that must be tracked.
+To do so, we expect you to store and read states in the `globals` variable, described again below.
+Note that, outside of some small modifications to how values are stored in the jump/branch instructions, no modifications will be required in your case implementations.

 ## Globals
 The globals variable is an *Object* that is used for storing global values.
 If you